emmajanedrews/base-template/_posts/2017-10-26-a-look-inside-one-of-budas-newest-stores.md

 Outside of simply running the store, Mel and Laura also get involved in the community in other ways.

-{% include pullquote.html %}<br><br>**On October 25th, they are running a Fall Flower Workshop for pumpkin floral arrangements at the Buda Public Library.**Also, they are hosting a workshop called “BudaFest” on December third for making floral arrangements with mistletoe.
+{% include pullquote.html %}<br>**On October 25th, they are running a Fall Flower Workshop for pumpkin floral arrangements at the Buda Public Library.**Also, they are hosting a workshop called “BudaFest” on December third for making floral arrangements with mistletoe.

 In the future, they also hope to host future workshops at the store itself.